-Instead, you must call AA reservations at 800-882-8880 to book many partner awards.
+You can book almost every partner airline on the AA website except for China Southern Airlines, Interjet and LATAM.
+Instead, you must call AA reservations at 800-882-8880 to book those partner awards.
 There’s usually a $25 phone booking fee, but you can ask them to waive it if you’re unable to book it online.

 1. Flights 500 Miles or Less

 You can book any short American Airlines flight 500 miles or less within the U.S. and Canada for only 7,500 American Airlines miles each way in coach.
 That’s a savings of 5,000 miles off the usual price and because these flights tend to be expensive, you can do well using your miles instead.
 I like to do this for short weekend trips to nearby places that would otherwise be expensive to access.